-Question 4: What is the difference between Permanent magnet and electromagnet?
+Question 2: What is the difference between a Permanent magnet and an electromagnet?

 A Permanent magnet is made up of Hard material, The magnetic field is produced due to magnetization and once the magnetization is lost, the magnet ceases to show magnetic properties since the magnetic dipoles cannot be changed further.